 Drill Press Mortising Attachment

-If your woodworking project calls for one or two mortise and tenon joint, you can probably create the mortises with a power drill and a sharp chisel.
-However, if your project requires a number of mortise and tenon joints, you might turn to a dedicated, hollow-chisel mortiser, with which you could whip out a number of clean mortises quickly.
-If you don't have space (or the budget) for another power tool but have a drill press, there is another option.
+If the woodworking project calls for one or two mortise and tenon joints, creating the mortises with a power drill and a sharp chisel is definitely a viable option.
+However, if the project requires a number of mortise and tenon joints, it might be best to turn to a dedicated, hollow-chisel mortiser, which will whip out a number of clean mortises fairly quickly.
+If there isn't the space (or the budget) for another power tool, there is another option as long as there is a drill press.
 Many floor-standing drill press manufacturers offer a hollow-chisel mortising attachment.
-This drill press attachment allows you to use hollow-chisel mortising bits in sizes from 1/4" to 3/4" in width.
+This drill press attachment allows you to use hollow-chisel mortising bits in sizes from 1/4 inch to 3/4 inch in width.

 04 of 05

-When your project has a number of curved cuts from a jigsaw or a band saw that need to be sanded, the quickest and best results come from an oscillating spindle sander.
-That being said, if you don't have a spindle sander, one simple solution is to use your drill press to do the job.
-All you really need is a barrel sander attachment that fits into the drill press' chuck.
-Additionally, with the variable speeds of a drill press, you can adjust your spindle sanding speeds to accommodate nearly any material.Continue to 5 of 5 below.
+When the project has a number of curved cuts from a jigsaw or a band saw that need to be sanded, the quickest and best results come from an oscillating spindle sander.
+That being said, if a spindle sander isn't readily accessible, one simple solution is to use the drill press.
+As long as there is a barrel sander attachment that fits into the drill press' chuck, the job will get done in no time.
+Additionally, with the variable speeds of a drill press, different adjustments to the spindle sanding speeds can be made to accommodate nearly any type of material.Continue to 5 of 5 below.

 05 of 05